hmalphettes/mylb/README.md

 When `nginx-proxy` and `docker-route-53-dyndns` are running together, the environment variable `VIRTUAL_HOST` will make the container register the current public IP of the host on the AWS Route53 DNS and will expose the endpoint through NGINX.

-I have actually used this for some setups.
+I have actually used this for some setups: https://hub.docker.com/r/hmalphettes/nginx-proxy/builds/

 This functionality is provided out of the box by Kubernetes and other PaaS.